Bamlanivimab COVID-19 Treatment Description

 Bamlanivimab (LY-CoV555) is an investigational neutralizing IgG1 monoclonal antibody (mAb) directed against the spike protein of SARS-CoV-2.
 It is designed to block viral attachment and entry into human cells, thus neutralizing the virus, potentially preventing and treating COVID-19.

-Bamlanivimab emerged from the collaboration between Lilly and AbCellera to create antibody therapies for the prevention and treatment of COVID-19.
-Lilly scientists rapidly developed the antibody in less than three months after it was discovered by AbCellera and tested by the scientists at the NIAID Vaccine Research Center.
+Bamlanivimab emerged from the collaboration between Lilly and AbCellera to create antibody therapies to prevent and treat COVID-19.
+Lilly scientists rapidly developed the antibody in less than three months after being discovered by AbCellera and tested by the scientists at the NIAID Vaccine Research Center.

-In addition to Bamlanivimab a second Lilly antibody, LY-CoV016, which binds a different epitope in the SARS-CoV-2 spike region has been added to the BLAZE-1 clinical trial.
+In addition to Bamlanivimab, a second Lilly antibody, LY-CoV016, which binds a different epitope in the SARS-CoV-2 spike region, has been added BLAZE-1 clinical trial.

-On November 9, 2020, the U.S. Food and Drug Administration issued an emergency use authorization (EUA) for the bamlanivimab for the treatment of mild-to-moderate COVID-19 in adult and pediatric patients.
-While the safety and effectiveness of this investigational therapy continue to be evaluated, bamlanivimab was shown in clinical trials to reduce COVID-19-related hospitalization or emergency room visits in patients at high risk for disease progression within 28 days after treatment when compared to placebo.
+On November 9, 2020, the U.S. Food and Drug Administration issued an emergency use authorization (EUA) for the bamlanivimab to treat mild-to-moderate COVID-19 in adult and pediatric patients.
+While this investigational therapy's safety and effectiveness continue to be evaluated, bamlanivimab was shown in clinical trials to reduce COVID-19-related hospitalization or emergency room visits in patients at high risk for disease progression within 28 days after treatment when compared to placebo.

 Previously, on October 1, 2020, a non-peer-reviewed study found 'In a rhesus macaque challenge model, prophylaxis Bamlanivimab doses as low as 2.5 mg/kg reduced viral replication in the upper and lower respiratory tract.
 These data demonstrate that high-throughput screening can lead to the identification of a potent antiviral antibody that protects against SARS-CoV-2 infection.'

-On October 14, 2020, Lilly issued a statement on the National Institute of Allergy and Infectious Diseases (NIAID) Decision to Pause Enrollment in ACTIV-3 Clinical Trial: 'Lilly continued to be in communication with the trial sponsor regarding the recommendation from the independent data safety monitoring board (DSMB) of the ACTIV-3 clinical trial to pause enrollment of the study.
-ACTIV-3, which is evaluating Lilly’s investigational neutralizing antibody bamlanivimab (LY-CoV555) as a treatment for COVID-19 in hospitalized patients, is sponsored by the NIAID, part of the National Institutes of Health (NIH).
+On October 14, 2020, Lilly stated the National Institute of Allergy and Infectious Diseases (NIAID) Decision to Pause Enrollment in ACTIV-3 Clinical Trial: 'Lilly continued to be in communication with the trial sponsor regarding the recommendation from the independent data safety monitoring board (DSMB) of the ACTIV-3 clinical trial to pause enrollment of the study.
+ACTIV-3, which evaluates Lilly’s investigational neutralizing antibody bamlanivimab (LY-CoV555) as a treatment for COVID-19 in hospitalized patients, is sponsored by the NIAID, part of the National Institutes of Health (NIH).

 Lilly continued stating: 'At this time, only the DSMB has reviewed the data from the trial, and NIH leadership and Lilly remain blinded to the ongoing trial results.
 Lilly trusts the judgment of the independent DSMB and supports its decisions to exercise caution in ensuring the safety of the patients participating in this study.
 Importantly, the DSMB also considered the impact of the ACTIV-3 study pause on ACTIV-2 and did not recommend any changes to that study’s design or enrollment.'

-Lilly is a global healthcare leader that unites caring with discovery to create medicines that make life better for people around the world.
+Lilly is a global healthcare leader who unites caring with discovery to create medicines that make life better for people worldwide.
 To learn more about Lilly, please visit us at www.lilly.com.